 Colour temperature is a measurement, in degrees Kelvin (K), of the perceived warmth or coolness of a light source.
 It should not be confused with the ambient hot and cold temperature of our surroundings, which is measured in degrees Celsius.

-In fact, the Kevlin Scale runs in the opposite direction to the temperature scale.
+In fact, the Kelvin Scale runs in the opposite direction to the temperature scale.
 Light with a low Kelvin rating, 3,500K or less, is referred to as "warm" light and has a soft yellowy-orange glow.
 Light with a high Kelvin rating, 6,000K or more, is said to be "cool" and has a blueish white quality.

 The colour temperature of different light sources varies considerably.
 For example, the flame of a candle has a Kelvin rating of 1,850K, moonlight has a Kelvin rating of 4,100K and a fluorescent lamp has a kelvin rating of 5,000K.